chiemseesurfer/arduinoWeatherstation/README.md

 # weatherstation
 This is a the arduino weatherstation without its own webserver.

+Supported sensors:
+ * Temperature
+ * Humidity
+ * Pressure
+ * Windspeed
+ * Winddirection
+ * rainfall

 # weatherstation-mega
 Arduino Weatherstation with own webserver and SD-Card support.

+Supported sensors:
+ * Temperature
+ * Humidity
+ * Pressure

 # Dokumentation.pdf
 Final Documentation of the project in German.

 # arduino.pl
-Perl cgi-file for webserver support
+Perl cgi-file for webserver support.
+ * Called from arduino with a HTTP-POST Request.
+ * Saves all sensor values in seperate rrd-simple databases